quran/quran.com-frontend-v2/README.md

 <img src="app/javascript/images/thumbnail.png" alt="Quran.com Thumbnail">
 </a>

-Ma Sha'a Allah and Tabarak Al Rahman, ["The Noble Quran"](https://quran.com) project serves millions of visitors from all around the world.
+Ma Sha'a Allah and Tabarak Al Rahman, ["The Noble Quran"](https://quran.com) application serves millions of visitors from all around the world.
 Al-hamdu Lillaah, the project continues to grow.

 This success is _only_ with the blessings of **Allah** Subhana Wa Tala.
 We're also thankful for the dedicated professionals who volunteer diligently to keep this project beneficial.

-Continue reading to learn more about how you can contribute to ["the Noble Quran GitHub repository"](https://github.com/quran/quran.com-frontend-v2 https://quran.com).
+Continue reading to learn more about how you can contribute to ["the Noble Quran GitHub repository"](https://github.com/quran/quran.com-frontend-v2).
 Your help will surely go a long way, In Sha'a Allah.

 <!-- GETTING STARTED -->

 ## Getting Started

-The second version of ["the Noble Quran"](https://quran.com) project is developed using Ruby on Rails.
+The second version of ["the Noble Quran"](https://quran.com) application is developed using Ruby on Rails.
 Ruby is an interpreted, high-level, general-purpose programming language.
 Rails, is a server-side web application and a model–view–controller framework.
 The Rails framework is written in the Ruby programming language, and it provides default structures for a database, web service, and web pages.
 For more information about Ruby on Rails, see the [Ruby on Rails Guide](https://guides.rubyonrails.org/).

 ### Development Stack